 If there is a Shangri-La, then that is here, in the lap of the Himalayas, inhabited by the happiest people on earth.
 The tiny Kingdom of Bhutan is a magical land of mysticism and mystery.
 A country that believes in Low volume High impact tourism, Bhutan certainly lives up to its reputation for blending modernity and tradition seamlessly.
-There is much to see, do and learn here - from the giant phalluses painted on every door to the colorful locals clad in traditional threads, outrageous archery competitions to spectacular dance festivals,stunning Buddhist gompas to vibrant town centers, the snowcapped Himalayas to the burgeoning virgin forests, Bhutan captivates and enchants its visitors.
+There is much to see, do and learn here - from the giant phalluses painted on every door to the colorful locals clad in traditional threads, outrageous archery competitions to spectacular dance festivals, snow-capped stunning Buddhist gompas to vibrant town and the snow-capped Himalayas to the burgeoning virgin forests, Bhutan captivates and enchants its visitors.

 – Margot Ragette, Wildlife photographer